jusss/BluetoothKeyboard/README.md

 https://github.com/domi1294/BluetoothHidDemo

 # How to Use
-1. iPhone connect to Android via Bluetooth<br/>
+1. connect iPhone to Android via Bluetooth<br/>
-2. open BluetoothHidDemo APP on Android<br/>
+2. open this app on Android, choose iPhone on paired device<br/>
-3. iPhone click an area which can input, then press any key on this APP
+3. iPhone click an area where can input, then press any key on this app

 # Requirement
 Android Pie 9, API 28<br/>